 What does the course cost?

-The total price for the 25 (29 in Lichfield) contact days of teaching and on-going support is £2,900 for courses in 2019.
+The total price for the 25 (29 in Lichfield) contact days of teaching and on-going support is £2,900.
 N.B This excludes Awarding body fees please see below.

 Initially there is a Booking Fee to secure your place of £400 (this may be paid in installments if booking well in advance, contact the college to arrange).